Wisconsin Military Service Discrimination (USERRA) Attorneys

-The Wisconsin Fair Employment Act (WFEA) prohibits an employer from discriminating against an applicant or employee on the basis of membership in the National Guard, a state defense force, or any reserve component of the United States or Wisconsin military forces.
+The Wisconsin Fair Employment Act (WFEA) prohibits discriminating against an applicant or employee on the basis of membership in the National Guard, a state defense force, or any reserve component of the United States or Wisconsin military forces.

 What is Not Military Service Discrimination

 There is one notable exception under the WFEA: if the applicant or employee has been discharged from military service under a bad conduct, dishonorable, or other than honorable discharge, or under an entry-level separation, and the circumstances of the discharge or separation substantially relate to the circumstances of the particular job or licensed activity.

 Employees who are displaced by a returnee from military leave are not protected under the WFEA.
 Further, it is not unlawful for an employer to require certain documentation of the employee (such as his or her annual schedule of military training dates) in order for the employee to take military leave.

 The Walcheske & Luzi Difference

 At Walcheske & Luzi, LLC it is our pledge to provide open and honest advice, taking the time to listen, counsel, and advise.
 We have been characterized by many as a different kind of law firm, providing a certain type of personalized service, attention to detail, and honesty to its clients that other firms either can’t, don’t, or won’t provide.